malcprentice/malcprentice.github.io/Project-WriteAnEssayAboutEthicalConsumption.md

     * Read what your classmates have posted.
     * If someone else has chosen your topic, too late!
 Choose a new one!
     * Post your topic e.g. "I'm Hiroko, and I choose cotton"

+## Homework for Class 2
 * Do some research - is your topic OK?
+    * Japanese articles OK this week
+    * Notes in Japanese recommended (no copy pasting!)
-    * Research your topic a little.
+* Research your topic
     * Read 3 things.
 Take notes
     * Japanese OK!
-This is writing practice, not reading practice!
     * Google your topic + "problem" or the example keywords below
         * Find good sources (newspapers, government, NGO).
         * Avoid bad sources (wikipedia, dictionary, answer sites)
-            * Avoid plagiarisism! (don't copy paste into your notes, it's dangerous)
+        * Avoid plagiarism! (don't copy paste into your notes, it's dangerous)
-    * Find 3 problem keywords
+* Find 3 problem/solution keywords
     * For people (workers, farmers) and environment NOT for you/companies.
     * e.g."tobacco farms use child labour" not "tobacco gives us cancer"
     * [Use Keywords](Style-UseKeywords) correctly.
 Easiest option: use only NOUNS.
 For example
         * child/slave labour
         * conflict
         * poverty,
         * dangerous working conditions
         * deforestation
         * air/water/sea/soil pollution
     * If you can't find 3 problems,  change your topic!
-        * In class next week you will share your topic and research.
-I want to see
-            * notes on what you read
-            * 9 lines minimum,
-            * three http links
-            * Japanese OK.

-## Homework for Class 2
-* Read three articles about your topic.
-Japanese OK
-* Take notes in Japanese.
 * Add your Name, Topic, 3 problem keywords, 3 solution keywords, and 3 links to planning document.
 * Prepare to talk about your topic next class.
 You will need 2 details per keyword.
+See the script below.

 ## Class 2 Task A - Share your Ideas
 You should now have notes like this